Lecale/Miasma/readme.md

 New Tiebreakers
 Some will be renamed, some will be added
-SODOR and SOR are ratings based and new
+SODOR and SOR are the new, ratings based, tiebreakers